Adjustments for neurodiversity Reasonable adjustments at work

 Find out more about neurodiversity at work

-Whether an employee needs a diagnosis
+Whether someone needs a diagnosis

-An employee does not need a diagnosis to be considered disabled under the Equality Act 2010.
+A worker does not need a diagnosis to be considered disabled under the Equality Act 2010.

 • is not legally required to provide this